Real Estate in Norway

 If you are thinking about moving to Norway, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "I've never owned a house in the UK, just a holiday home.
 My house in Jolster is classed as a holiday home as well but it would be unfair to compare them.
 I'm quite certain my housing costs are massive compared to the UK.
 I'd estimate you need four times your UK salary to have the same standard of living in Norway.
 38% will go in tax.
 Staple foods are twice the price.
 Winters are long and cold and much water is frozen driving up the price of hydro electricity.
-If you put a value on the time you will have to spend working out if you live in Norway or the UK, dealing with residency and citizen issues, translating documents, dealing with legacy issues from the UK that are hard to resolve until residency and citizenship issues in Norway have been settled (in my case, not settled after 22 years) you need to earn 6 times the UK salary and forget having the time to take a holiday (which would invalidate any claims you might have to living in Norway anyway)," explained one foreigner living in Skei i Jolster, Norway.
+If you put a value on the time you will have to spend working out if you live in Norway or the UK, dealing with residency and citizen issues, translating documents, dealing with legacy issues from the UK that are hard to resolve until residency and citizenship issues in Norway have been settled (in my case, not settled after 22 years) you need to earn 6 times the UK salary and forget having the time to take a holiday (which would invalidate any claims you might have to living in Norway anyway)," remarked one member in Skei i Jolster.

 Should I buy or rent a home in Norway?